HEDIS 2023 Changes and HEDIS Diabetes Measures

 2. Disorganized data and collection

 With an increase in the amount of healthcare systems undergoing a digital transformation, the sheer amount of data providers have to manage has increased significantly.
-With more clinical information available, providers are facing more complexities in terms of managing, measuring, and analyzing healthcare data.
+With more clinical information available, providers are facing more complexities in terms of managing, measuring, securing, and analyzing healthcare data.

 Additionally, data collection is inconsistent across practices.
 Provider chart retrieval and abstraction of data is a complex process, especially when working with providers to move from paper charts to electronic medical record systems (EMR).